Apply by March 25, 2025

 Eligibility And Priorities

 The eligible geographies for this fund vary cycle to cycle due to funding fluctuations.
-For the Fall 2024 cycle, funding is available for the following watersheds:
+For the Spring 2025 cycle, funding is available for the following watersheds:

-- Los Angeles watersheds, including the Los Angeles River, San Gabriel River, San Jose Creek, Dominguez Channel, Port of Long Beach, and San Pedro Bay
+• Los Angeles watersheds, including the Los Angeles River, Dominguez Channel, and San Pedro Bay

-- Orange County watersheds, including the San Gabriel River, Newport Bay, and the Santa Ana Delhi Channel
+• Orange County watersheds, including the San Gabriel River, Newport Bay, and the Santa Ana River Watershed

-- We especially encourage projects that involve impacted communities, benefit vulnerable populations, and that are centered around principles of equity and environmental justice.
+• We especially encourage projects that involve impacted communities, benefit vulnerable populations, and are centered around principles of equity and environmental justice.

 Steps To Apply